Fairy Tale (Mai Kuraki album): Singles

 "Can't Forget Your Love" was released as the lead single from the album in August 2001.
 "Can't Forget Your Love" was released as a double A-side with "Perfect Crime: Single Edit".
-The song was written by Kuraki, Aika Ohno, Cybersound and Akihito Tokunaga.
+The song was written by Kuraki, Aika Ohno, Cybersound (Michael Africk, Perry Geyer, Miguel Sa Pessoa) and Akihito Tokunaga.
 It also served as the theme song to the 2001 Japanese TV program Ikiru tame no Jonetsu toshite no Satsujin.
 The single has sold over 180,040 copies and been certificated gold by RIAJ.

 "Winter Bells" was released as the second single from the album in January 2002.
 "Winter Bells" was used as the tenth opening theme to the Case Closed anime.
 The song was written by Kuraki and Akihito Tokunaga.
-The song has sold over 258,310 copies and been certificated platinum by RIAJ.
+The song has sold over 258,310 copies and has been certificated platinum by RIAJ.
 It's known as Kuraki's first Christmas song.

 "Feel Fine!" was released as the third single from the album in April 2002.
 "Feel Fine!" samples 80's surf rock influences.
 The song was written by Kuraki and Akihito Tokunaga.
 The song has sold over 451,500 copies and been certificated 2×platinum by RIAJ, making it the sixteenth best-selling single of 2002 in Japan.
 It was served as the commercial song to the American cosmetic brand Sea Breeze.

 "Like a Star in the Night" was released as the fourth single from the album in September 2002.
 "Like a Star in the Night" was used as the Japanese theme to the 2000 American television series Dark Angel.
 The song was written by Kuraki, Aika Ohno, Akihito Tokunaga and Daisuke Ikeda.
-The single has sold over 119,550 copies and been certificated gold by RIAJ.
+The single has sold over 119,550 copies and has been certificated gold by RIAJ.